Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/lessons/lesson-02.md

 Log in and click the profile icon in the upper right.
 Choose "Packages" from the menu.
 This should show the list of packages you have published.

-Your package should appear on the list, pat yourself on the back!
+Your package should appear on the list, **pat yourself on the back!**

 <!-- > -->

 Click the name of your package on the list and view it on npm.
 Notice a few things.

 The npm page for a package shows the **text from the README.md** file in the GitHub repo for the package.
-This means your readme should look good and explain what your library does.
+Your readme should look good and document what your library.
 This will encourage other developers to use your library.

 The version number, last update date, weekly downloads, GitHub repo and more are shown here.